croaky/laptop/books/sicp.md

 to obtain a gross measure of the resources required by a process as the inputs become larger.

-Let `n` be a parameter that measures the size of the problem, and let `R(n)` be the amount of resources the process requires for a problem of size `n`.
+Let `n` be a param that measures the size of the problem, and let `R(n)` be the amount of resources the process requires for a problem of size `n`.